yhattav/flickr-gallery/README.md

 [![Build Status](https://travis-ci.org/guysopher/flickr-gallery.svg?branch=master)](https://travis-ci.org/guysopher/flickr-gallery)

+## Before Starting the Test
+Please make sure you've read the job description - [Student Software Engineer](https://www.wix.com/jobs/locations/tel-aviv/positions/2529) and that you are indeed interested in this position and all its terms (we don't want you work on a test for the wrong job).

 ## Getting Started
 To get this app running locally all you need to do is:
 1. Fork this repo into your personal github account.